Tinram/Mira-Paint/README.md

 Most browsers, because of revised security, will not now load a Flash *.swf* directly.

-*MiraRunner.html* provides some old code to load Mira Paint into a browser.
+*MiraRunner.html* and the *js/* directory provide old code to load and execute *MiraPaint.swf* in a browser.

 ## License